diasks2/proz/README.md

 * wordcount (int) - the number of words completed
 * public (boolean) - whether or not the status update should be publicly visible.
 * cat_tool (string) - A free-text name of the CAT tool in use, if any.
+* percent_complete (int) - An integer from 0 - 100 describing the completion of the project the translator is working on.
+* busy_meter (int) - An integer from 1 - 5 describing how busy the translator is.
+* location (hash)
+  - latitude (decimal) - Latitude location where the translator is sending the message from.
+  - longitude (decimal) - Longitude location where the translator is sending the message from.
+  - show_location (boolean) - Allow the submitted location to be shown in the status update.
+* representative_terms (array) - Up to 5 representative terms fron the source document the translator is working on.

 ```
 Proz::PostWiwoEntry.new(